Lurasidone: Brand names

-In India, this drug is available under the brand names of Atlura, Lurace, Lurafic, Luramax (Sun Pharma), Lurasid, Lurastar, Latuda, Lurata and additionally as Alsiva, Emsidon, Lurakem, Luratrend, Tablura, and Unison.
+In India, this drug is available under the brand names of Atlura, Lurace, Lurafic, Luramax (Sun Pharma), Lurasid, Lurastar, Latuda, Lurata and additionally as Alsiva, Emsidon, Lurakem, Luratrend, Tablura, and Unisidon.

 Regulatory approval

 Lurasidone was approved in the United States for the treatment of schizophrenia in October 2010 and for the treatment of depressive episodes associated with bipolar I disorder in June 2013.
 It received regulatory approval in the United Kingdom in September 2014.
 In October 2014, NHS Scotland advised use of lurasidone for schizophrenic adults who have not seen improvements with previous antipsychotics due to problems that arise from weight gain or changes in metabolic pathways when taking other medications.
 The Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) issued a positive opinion for it in January 2014, and it was approved for medical use by the EMA in March 2014.
 It was launched in Canada for the treatment of schizophrenia in September 2012, Health Canada giving their Summary Basis of Decision (SBD) as favourable on 15 October 2012.
-European Commission has granted a marketing authorization for once-daily oral lurasidone for the treatment of schizophrenia in adults.
+The European Commission has granted a marketing authorization for once-daily oral lurasidone for the treatment of schizophrenia in adults.
 It is approved for use in the EU.

-Generic versions of lurasidone were approved for use in the United States in January 2019.
+Generic versions of lurasidone were approved for use in the United States in January 2019 and became available in 2023.